geonetwork/doc/source/administrator-guide/managing-users-and-groups/authentication-mode.rst

     - ``ldap.base.provider.url``: This tells the portal where the LDAP server is located.
 Make sure that the computer with the catalog can hit the computer with the LDAP server.
 Check to make sure that the appropriate ports are opened, etc.

-    - ``ldap.base.dn``: this will usually look something like: “dc=organizationnamehere,dc=org”
+    - ``ldap.base.dn``: this will usually look something like: "dc=[organizationnamehere],dc=org"

-    - ``ldap.security.principal`` & ``ldap.security.credentials``: Define LDAP administrator user to use to bind to LDAP.
+    - ``ldap.security.principal`` / ``ldap.security.credentials``: Define LDAP administrator user to use to bind to LDAP.
 If not define, an anonymous bind is made.
 Principal is the username and credentials property the password.

     .. code-block:: text